All Episodes

 And that will illustrate something to the world.

-And that's what I don't understand.
+And that's that I don't understand.

 If they attack again, when they attack, when have they stopped?

-So you keep giving up land on the premise, all right.
+So you keep giving up land on the premise, all right?

 Well, this may make them, this may satisfy them.